2026 Market Outlook for Real Estate Investors Using DSCR Loans

 - Dec 12, 2025

-As 2025 wraps up, real estate investors are paying close attention to what next year’s lending environment will look like.
-A new national survey of loan officers from 69 major lending companies offers a clear picture of what’s ahead.
+As 2025 wraps up, real estate investors are closely monitoring the lending environment for the upcoming year.
+A recent national survey of loan officers from 69 major lending companies provides a clear picture of what lies ahead.
 This market outlook for real estate investors using DSCR loans examines how lending trends, rates, and rental demand may shape opportunities heading into 2026.

-If you’re newer to DSCR lending, you may want to review our guide on how DSCR loans work before diving into the 2026 outlook.
+If you’re new to DSCR lending, you may want to review our guide on how DSCR loans work before diving into the 2026 outlook.

-Here’s the 3-minute breakdown of the most important insights.
+Here’s a breakdown of the most important insights.

 ✅ 85% expect mortgage activity to increase